Current BioMotion Laboratory Members

 Jessica Asay, Research Engineer

-Jessica analyzes lower limb joint loading with respect to upper body motion.
+Jessica analyzes lower limb joint loading with respect to pain.
 She is also working on finding biological and mechanical pathways to medial compartment knee osteoarthritis.

 Jennifer Erhart Hledik, Research Associate